covemountainsoftware/cpputest-for-freertos/README.md

 ## Timers

 The library provides fake but functional FreeRTOS compatible software timers.
-Accessor methods are provided to allow the unit tests to "move time forward" triggers timers to fire as expected.
+Accessor methods are provided allowing unit tests to "move time forward," triggering FreeRTOS timers to fire as expected.

 ## ASSERT